Different ways to sell a house (without an estate agent)

 Selling a house on eBay works differently to other types of listings.
 Unlike other eBay categories, listing your property is not a legally binding agreement to sell it.
 According to eBay’s property policy, it’s simply a way to advertise your property and meet potential buyers.
 Neither party is obliged to complete the transaction.

 Fees for property listings are different from typical eBay items too.
-Instead of being based on the final sale price which is usually between 2% - 10%, depending on the category, all property listings are charged a flat £35 fee.
+Instead of being based on the final sale price which is usually between 2% - 10%, depending on the category, all property listings are charged a flat £35 fee, which is significantly less expensive.

 If you want to list your house on eBay, you have the option to set a ‘Buy It Now’ price and disclose the amount you would accept, or create the listing as an auction if you would prefer to see if interested buyers bid-up the price even higher.
 However, these "auctions" are simply a way for sellers to advertise their properties within the auction-style environment familiar to eBay's members, and there’s nothing to prevent a buyer from backing out or renegotiating afterwards.